 A silent epidemic is upon us.

 According to the Center for Disease Control and Prevention (CDC), up to one in five kids living in the U.S. shows signs or symptoms of mental health disorder.
 If that isn’t hard enough to swallow, in Eagle County, the statistics are shocking.

-Healthy Kids Colorado 2017 Survey, facilitated locally by Eagle River Youth Coalition, shows that Eagle County student mental health issues are rising rapidly.
+Healthy Kids Colorado 2017 Survey, facilitated locally by Mountain Youth, shows that Eagle County student mental health issues are rising rapidly.

 EFEC is committed to identifying and backing a new approach to mental health support for students in schools.
 We seek to ensure that every Eagle County School is staffed with a mental health professional, and that each professional has the resources they need to be effective.

 “In U.S. public schools today, it’s estimated there is one school psychologist for every 1,381 students.
 The National Association of School Psychologists recommends one psychologist for every 500 to 700 students.”

 We recognize this is not adequate for our students or teachers.
 To fill this gap until sustainable funding is attainable, EFEC received a collaborative grant from the Colorado Health Foundation through 2021 in the amount of $277,200 to promote capacity growth of prevention and resiliency programs delivered by five local agencies working within our schools.
 This coalition of Prevention Providers includes Bright Future Foundation, Mountain Youth, Red Ribbon Project, Speak Up Reach Out, and UBU.